-Responsibility of the Practitioner
+Responsibilities of the Practitioner

-Our responsibility is to express a conclusion on the non-financial statement based on our work performed within our limited assurance engagement.
+Our responsibility is to express a conclusion on the nonfinancial reporting based on our work performed within our limited assurance engagement.

 We conducted our work in accordance with the International Standard on Assurance Engagements (ISAE) 3000 (Revised) "Assurance Engagements Other than Audits or Reviews of Historical Financial Information", adopted by the IAASB.
-This Standard requires that we plan and perform the assurance engagement so that we can conclude with limited assurance whether matters have come to our attention to cause us to believe that the non-financial statement of the Company, with the exception of the external sources of documentation or expert opinions referenced therein, has not been prepared, in all material respects, in accordance with Section 315c in conjunction with Sections 289c to 289e HGB and the EU Taxonomy Regulation and the delegated acts adopted thereon, as well as with the interpretation by the executive directors presented in section "Disclosures in accordance with the EU Taxonomy Regulation" of the non-financial statement.
+This Standard requires that we plan and perform the assurance engagement so that we can conclude with limited assurance whether matters have come to our attention to cause us to believe that the non-financial reporting of the Company, with the exception of the external sources of documentation or websites referred to therein, has not been prepared, in all material respects, in accordance with Section 315c in conjunction with Sections 289c to 289e HGB and the EU Taxonomy Regulation and the delegated acts adopted thereon, as well as with the interpretation by the executive directors presented in section "Disclosures in accordance with the EU Taxonomy Regulation" of the non-financial reporting.

-The procedures performed in a limited assurance engagement are less in extent than in a reasonable assurance engagement; consequently, the level of assurance obtained in a limited assurance engagement is substantially lower than the assurance that would have been obtained had a reasonable assurance engagement been per-formed.
+The procedures performed in a limited assurance engagement are less in extent than in a reasonable assurance engagement; consequently, the level of assurance obtained in a limited assurance engagement is substantially lower than the assurance that would have been obtained had a reasonable assurance engagement been performed.
 The choice of assurance work is subject to the practitioner's professional judgement.

-Within the scope of our limited assurance engagement, which we performed between October 2021 and April 2022, we notably performed the following work and other activities:
+Within the scope of our limited assurance engagement, which we performed between October 2022 and April 2023, we notably performed the following work and other activities:

-- Obtaining an understanding of the structure of the Group's sustainability organisation and of the stakeholder engagement - Interviewing the executive directors and relevant employees involved in the preparation of the non-financial statement about the process of preparation, about the arrangements and measures (system) in place for preparing the non-financial statement as well as about the disclosures contained in the non-financial statement - Evaluation of the process to identify taxonomy-eligible economic activities and the corresponding disclosures in the non-financial statement - Identification of probable risks of material misstatements in the non-financial statement - Analytical evaluation of disclosures contained in the non-financial statement - Tests of details to evaluate selected material disclosures in the non-financial statement - Cross validation of disclosures in the non-financial statement and the corresponding data in the consolidated financial statements as well as in the combined management report - Evaluation of the presentation of the disclosures on the sustainability performance
+- > Obtaining an understanding of the structure of the Group's sustainability organisation and of the stakeholder engagement - Inquiries of the executive directors and relevant personnel who have been involved in the preparation process about the preparation process, about the system of internal control relating to this process, as well as about disclosures in the non-financial reporting - Evaluation of the process to identify taxonomy-eligible or taxonomy-aligned economic activities and the corresponding disclosures in the non-financial reporting - Identification of probable risks of material misstatements in the non-financial reporting - Analytical evaluation of disclosures contained in the nonfinancial reporting - Tests of details to evaluate selected material disclosures in the non-financial reporting - Cross validation of disclosures in the non-financial reporting and the corresponding data in the consolidated financial statements as well as in the combined management report - Evaluation of the disclosures contained in the non-financial reporting